Diffusion Glancing Transformer for Parallel Sequence to Sequence Learning: Experiments

 \subsection{Main Results}

 From the results in Table~\ref{tab:main_result}, we can find that \method achieves considerable improvement over strong baselines.
-With a process that gradually adds modalities in the reverse pass, \method reduce the number of modalities to learn for each transition, which enhance the ability for capturing modalities in data accurately. \method only modifies the training procedure, thus can keep the inference the same as the process of the base model.
-Compared with several strong baselines, we highlight the advantages of \method: \begin{itemize} \item Our method can achieve better generation quality compared with strong NAR or even AR.
-Averaging the scores on 4 benchmarks, our method improves 1.2 BLEU based on GLAT+CTC, and 0.7$\sim$0.8 BLEU based on DAT.
-With only one iteration of parallel decoding, our model can achieve competitive results compared to models with multiple decoding iterations and autoregressive models.
-When applying iterative decoding, our model can even outperform Transformer with a margin of 0.55 BLEU on average. \item \method overcomes the slow sampling of diffusion models and achieves high decoding speed.
-We only change the training procedure of the model and completely keeps the high-speed parallel decoding.
-For models reported in Table~\ref{tab:main_result}, we train the non-iterative \method using a diffusion process with only 2 steps, thus each step learns complex multi-modal distribution to finish the generation efficiently.
-With 3 decoding iterations, \method can still achieve a $7.2\times$ speedup. \item \method can be combined with various other methods.
-Since our approach only introduce a training procedure without changing architecture or inference process, we can apply our method to different models. \end{itemize}
+With a process that gradually adds modalities in the denoising pass, \method reduces the number of modalities to learn for each transition, enhancing the ability for capturing modalities in data.
+Depending on whether the model parameters are reused iteratively, /method can be trained for non-iterative or iterative decoding.
+For the non-iterative setting, \method only modifies the training procedure, thus can keep the inference the same as the process of the base model.
+Compared with several strong baselines, we highlight the advantages of \method: \begin{itemize} \item Our method can achieve better generation quality than strong NAR or even AR.
+With only one iteration of parallel decoding, our model achives higher BLEU scores than that of previous non-autoregressive models.
+And when applying iterative decoding, our model can even outperform the Transformer with a margin of 0.47 BLEU on average.
+For comparison, directly applying iterative refinement to DAT does not improve the performance. \item \method overcomes the slow sampling of diffusion models and achieves high decoding efficiency. \method completely keeps the fast speed of parallel decoding for the non-iterative setting, and can still achieve a $7.2\times$ speedup with 3 decoding iterations. \item We can also use \method without DAT or combine \method with CTC, where our approach achieves more improvements over the baselines.
+The results in Table~\ref{tab:more_base} show that our method improves 1.5$\sim$4 BLEU over GLAT.
+The CTC results are shown in Appendix~\ref{sec:ad_mt_results}. \end{itemize}